prasanth30/ML-bootcamp-WOC-5.0/README.md

- Use model = logisticregression(typ='softmax',learning_rate=0.001,epochs=1000,base=0.5,reg_lambda=0) to initialize the model ,user can specify type of logistic regression,softmax or onevsall,specify the hyperparameters while initializing the model. use model.fit(X,Y,n_classes=10) to train the model using X,Y and user can specify the no of classes
+ Use model = logisticregression(typ='softmax',learning_rate=0.001,epochs=1000,base=0.5,reg_lambda=0) to initialize the model ,user can specify type of logistic regression,softmax or onevsall,specify the hyperparameters while initializing the model. use model.fit(X,Y,n_classes=10) to train the model using X,Y and user can specify the no of classes use model.pred(X) to make predictions use model.accuracy(X,Y) to get the accuracy of the model.

+ L-layer Neural Network:-

+ Use model = NNeuralNetwork(layer_sizes,activation) ,user has to input the size of each layer in an list format,and specify the activation function.(Supported activations are sigmoid,ReLU,Leaky ReLU,tanh)

+ Use model.train(X,Y,X_cv,Y_cv,learning_rate=0.0001,epochs=16,batch_size = 32, beta1=0.9, beta2 = 0.999,epsilon = 1e-8,show_epochs=True) to train the model against X,Y and use X_cv,Y_cv for validation accuracy. user can change the hyperparameters above to their need.

+ Use model.predict(X) to make predictions

+ Use model.confusion_matrix(X,Y_test,Y_pred) to get confusion matrix

+ Use accuracy(X,Y,Y_pred) to get the accuracy